solana-foundation/solana-improvement-documents/proposals/0082-relax-transaction-constraints.md

 validators must validate a block is within block-limits.
 With this proposal, some transactions may not be executable, but will still count towards block-limits.
+Transactions have a cost towards block limits without needing to execute the transaction.
+The cost of a transaction consists of signature verification, write locks for accounts, builtin instructions, requested or default bpf compute units, and data size costs.
+With this proposal, regardless of whether a transaction can pay fees, or is executed, the total cost of the transaction will count towards block limits.

 If these transactions did not count towards block-limits, the validation of block-limits would require the validator to check whether or not a transaction is executable, which negates the benefits of this proposal.

-Additionally, f these transactions did not count towards block-limits, a malicious leader could produce a block with non-executable transactions and overload the network.
+Additionally, if these transactions did not count towards block-limits, a malicious leader could produce a block with non-executable transactions and overload the network.

 ## Impact

-- Transactions that would previously be dropped with an error, can now be included, and even charged fees.
+- Transactions that would previously be dropped with an error, can now be included and will be charged fees.
   - Users must be more careful when constructing transactions to ensure they are executable if they don't want to waste fees
 - The validity of a block is no longer dependent on intra-block account-state